kMaths/CelesteNoir/ReadMe.md

 To-do list:
 * Add window alert for when a user successfully creates an account
-* Employees will be able to upload a reciept for the reibursement request
+* Employees will be able to upload a receipt for the reimbursement request
-* Employees will recieve an email to their company address informing them of a new account being created, and giving them their temporary password
+* Employees will receive an email to their company address informing them of a new account being created, and giving them their temporary password

 ## Getting Started